 We are not able to accept the return of records on requisition at the moment.
 We thank you for your continued patience and ask for your understanding in the coming weeks as we learn how to scale up our operations in this area safely and in a controlled manner.
 Please contact us via our Government Help Point to discuss further.

 If I currently cannot transfer my records, can I still apply to the Advisory Council on National Records and Archives to retain them?

 Yes, we encourage government departments and other bodies to maintain their legal compliance by continuing to make applications for retention to the Advisory Council on National Records and Archives.

-The Advisory Council is putting remote working in place and will endeavour to consider schedules and papers in accordance with their usual timetable.
+The Advisory Council continues to meet remotely and will endeavour to consider schedules and papers in accordance with their usual timetable.
 If you need further advice on your retention applications email us at firstname.lastname@example.org.

 Will The National Archives be updating the Advisory Council on National Records and Archives with regard to the situation with transfer of records to The National Archives and Places of Deposit?

-The National Archives is working with the Advisory Council Secretariat to ensure that the Advisory Council and its members are updated on the current situation affecting transfers due to COVID-19 restrictions.
+The National Archives is working with the Advisory Council Secretariat to ensure that the Advisory Council and its members are updated on the current situation and impact affecting known transfers due to COVID-19 restrictions.

 What’s happening at Places of Deposit?

 In response to government guidance, the organisations that manage Places of Deposit closed to the public in March, reduced on site operations and curtailed services.
 Some places of deposit in England are re-opening to the public from July; however, significant restrictions on services remain and the capacity to receive transfers is still very limited.